neuralrp/neuralrp/README.md

 SD prompts are kept separate from LLM conversation context.
 Image generation doesn't pollute your chat history or confuse the LLM with Danbooru syntax.

-### Performance-Aware Presets

-If your chat context is large (>12K tokens), NeuralRP automatically reduces SD steps/resolution to prevent VRAM crashes.
-You get feedback when image generation is slow due to context size, with a suggestion to summarize.

 ## Additional Capabilities

 - **Multi-mode chat** — Narrator (third-person), Focus (first-person), Auto modes